freebasic/fbfrog/readme.txt

 - remove TK_DIVIDER in favour of fully automated output formatting
 - Turn array parameters into pointers (that's the only possible translation)
 - vardecl/param initializers
-- Forward declarations
-	// type T as T_
-	// (this way we only need to translate the <struct T ...> body as
-	// <type T_ ...>, that's easier than inserting T_ fwdref in place of T
-	// everywhere where it's used before the T body) struct T;
 - drop redundant typedefs (since FB doesn't have separate struct/type namespaces) /* typedef-same-id-as-type fixups: */ typedef struct T T;